patelrudra0106-art/SPACE-SURVIVOR/README.md

 ## ❓ FAQ

-**Q: How do I unlock the Ultimate Beam?**
-A: Collect credits during runs and purchase the "Ultimate Core" in the Shop menu.

 **Q: Is there mobile/touch support?**
 A: **Yes!** The game now features on-screen virtual controls.
 You can move with the joystick and use dedicated buttons for shooting and abilities.